SERS Grants - FAQ

 - Only single year grants are accepted at this time.

 - Pilot programs allow institutions to experiment or test programs, initiative, or interventions before they become institutionalized.
-Pilot programs will need plans to incorporate the program into the campus’s operations following the grant, depending on project success.
+Pilot programs proposals must include plans to incorporate the program into the campus’ regular programming following the grant, depending on project success.

 Can funds be used for tuition?

-- Funds may not be used to supplement tuition and maintenance fees.
+- SERS grant funds may not be used to for tuition and mandatory fees.